Coccyx Relief

 Today, I'd estimate a 90%+ reduction in my coccyx pain compared to my worst years.

-I still use my ComfyLife cushions daily.
+I still use quality coccyx cushions daily.
 I still sleep on my soft bed.
 These aren't temporary fixes I've moved on from — they're part of how I live now, and I'm completely fine with that.

 The difference is that pain no longer runs my life.
 I can sit through dinner.
 I can drive without counting minutes.
 I can be present with my wife.
 I can say yes to things again.